 Check the National Insurance Crime Bureau (NICB)

-Have the seller request a duplicate title.
-Although the form you'll need to fill out varies by state, the seller can submit a request.
-They will need to provide his name and address, the VIN for the car, the car's mileage, and proof of identity.
+Although the form you'll need to fill out varies by state, the seller can submit a request for a duplicate title from the DMV.
+They will need to provide the name and address of the titleholder, the VIN for the car, the car's mileage, and offer proof of ownership.
 It will take a few days for the duplicate title request to be processed and a new title issued.
 If the information provided by the seller is false or inaccurate, then it can result in a rejection of the new title.
 It is best practice to delay the purchase until the new title is in the seller's hands.

-Some Points to Consider
+Points to Consider

 Moreover, the replacement process can be lengthy.
-It will not be possible to register the car at the DMV or insure the vehicle during that time, so it makes the car undrivable until your replacement title is in hand.
-You can’t get license plates for the car in most states anyway by using just the paperwork for a lost title.
+It will not be possible to register the car at the DMV or insure the vehicle during that time, so it makes the vehicle unlawful to drive until your replacement title is in hand.
+You can not get license plates for the car in most states using just the paperwork for a lost title.

 Is It Worth the Hassle?

-If all of this seems like a lot of work, it can be.
-While it is often possible to replace a car title yourself, the paperwork involved and the time you will spend at the Department of Motor Vehicles make the prospect unattractive to most folks.
-You may want to ask yourself if the time spent on a lost or missing title is worth it.
+If all of this seems like a lot of work and it can be.
+While it is often possible to replace a car title yourself, the paperwork involved and the time you will spend at the DMV make the prospect unattractive to most folks.
+You may want to ask yourself if the time spent on a lost or missing title is worth your efforts.
 Weigh your frustration and the time required to correct the title issue against the vast inventory of used cars on the market to determine if you want to invest any elbow grease in getting a title for the vehicle.